-You can begin by talking to your supervisor, colleagues, and friends and asking them for recommendations, by going to your library, and by checking journal and publisher websites.
+Firstly, talk to your supervisor, colleagues, and friends and ask them for recommendations.
+You should also go to your library and check journal and publisher websites.

-One way to narrow your focus is to find out where articles related to your research have been published, and consider submitting to one of those journals.
+Then, a good way to narrow your focus is to find out which journals publish articles related to your research.
 What do you regularly read?
 Could one of those journals be a good fit for your paper?